-He believes in building community through performance.
+I believe in building community through performance.

-He believes that theatre cannot be afraid of embracing new technology, but that technology cannot take the place of good storytelling.
+I believe that technology cannot take the place of good storytelling.

-His design aesthetic tends toward spectacular minimalism and elegant, economical maximalism.
+My design aesthetic tends toward spectacular minimalism and elegant, economical maximalism.

-Andrew's writing, directing, and performance experience round out an approach to design that aims to serve the theatrical experience as a whole.
+My writing, directing, and performance experience round out an approach to design that aims to serve the theatrical experience as a whole.

 "Listening to their raw, celebratory songs echo against the brick walls, as lighting designer Andrew Hungerford’s gorgeous array of starry light bulbs glimmered overhead, I heard lines from my favorite poem running through my head: “We must risk delight … We must admit there will be music despite everything.”